AI & Agents

 In complex AI workflows, multiple agents might attempt to interact with the same workspace simultaneously.
 One agent might be uploading a batch of documents, while another agent attempts to read, summarize, or modify those documents.
 This concurrency can lead to race conditions and data corruption if not handled properly.

-When designing concurrent upload pipelines, you should lock the target folder before beginning a large batch transfer.
-This signals to other automated processes that the directory is in an inconsistent state.
-Once the parallel uploads complete and the files are successfully indexed, the uploading agent releases the lock, allowing the downstream summarization or analysis agents to begin their work.
+When designing concurrent upload pipelines, lock the target node before a coordinated write.
+Once the parallel uploads complete and the files are indexed, the uploading agent releases the lock so downstream summarization or analysis agents can begin their work.

 Dashboard displaying audit logs for file locks and concurrent multi-agent access